iagofeijoorey/iagofeijoorey/README.md

 🌱 **Computer Engineering** student at the University of Santiago de Compostela (USC)

-🎮 I’m especially interested in game development and modding, exploring how to create worlds that share and reflect my ideas
+🎮 I'm especially interested in game development and modding, exploring how to create worlds that share and reflect my ideas

-💬 Focused on C++, Java, Minecraft Functions and HTML
+💬 Focused on C++, Java and now learning MCF (Minecraft Functions)

 📍 Member of the GDG-Sdc (Google Development Groups Santiago de Compostela)